James Millican

-James Millican (February 17, 1911 – November 24, 1955) was an American actor with over 200 film appearances mostly in western movies.
+James Millican (February 17, 1910 – November 24, 1955) was an American actor with over 200 film appearances mostly in western movies.

 Millican was the son of Fred S. Millican, a circus owner, and Dorothy Millican.

 Millican was a close associate of cowboy star "Wild" Bill Elliott, staging a number of personal-appearance rodeos on Elliott's behalf.
 Millican was sent to Metro-Goldwyn-Mayer's dramatic school directly after graduating from University of Southern California.

 Death

-Millican died November 24, 1955, aged 45 years, and is buried in Forest Lawn Memorial Park (Glendale), California.
+Millican died on November 24, 1955, after a brief illness and is buried in Forest Lawn Memorial Park (Glendale), California.